 Link a Cost Record to a Project Resource

 A project resource record establishes a link between a licensed system user and a TekStack project.
 Resources can have various costs linked to them - each role assigned to a resource has an associated cost and the resource (system user) can have a resource cost as well.
-Resource costs are optional and are only used for project budgeting.
+Resource costs are only used for project budgeting and are not shared with customers.

 Example: